 - Your wp-admin folder permission is set for 755.

 You can check and set permissions in your WordPress installation directory using an FTP program.
-For more information on setting file permissions, see this tutorial:
+For more information on setting file permissions, go here:

 Corrupted .htaccess File

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
-If the server error is caused by a corrupted .htaccess file, the issue is simple to fix.
+If the error is caused by a corrupted .htaccess file, the issue can be simple to fix.
 All you need to do is create a new .htaccess file.